mahmoudAdelShawky/ecom/README.md

    ```sh
    python manage.py createsuperuser
    ```
-6. You'll all set to use EurekaMart!
+6. You'll all set to use R&A market!